-Apple's iPhone 5 is its flagship smartphone, but older models remain popular: the iPhone 4S and iPhone 4 are still sold by Apple as budget alternatives, and plenty of Apple fans continue to use a beloved iPhone 3GS or even older iPhone.
+Apple's iPhone 5s is its flagship smartphone, but older models remain popular: the iPhone 4S is still sold by Apple as budget alternatives, and plenty of Apple fans continue to use a beloved iPhone 4, iPhone 3GS or even older iPhone.

 But is your iPhone 4 or 3GS still performing?
 All computing devices are prone to slowing down over time, as their memory fills up and extra software is installed, but the way iPhones use their memory makes them less prone to this than most.